Experts reveal their tips for wallpapering a chimney breast to ensure a smart professional finish

 2. Hang the first strip

-Now measure up the length of your drop and add six inches.
-Measure again to make sure you have the right measurement.
-If using patterned wallpaper, hold up against the wall and move up and down until you are satisfied that you have the part of the pattern you want in the right position.
+Now measure the length of your drop and add six inches.
+Measure again to ensure you have the correct measurement.
+If using patterned wallpaper, hold it up against the wall and move it up and down until you are satisfied that the part of the pattern you want is in the right position.
+Now, cut your strip of wallpaper.

 3. Hang around the corner